jb0626/Barcode-Capture/README.md

 # Barcode-Capture
-This project can open specific website via WebView.
+This project can open website via WebView.

 ## Prerequisite
 'local-web/BarcodeDetector.html' should be run local or wherever on the web server.